merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 {% include _toc.html %}

-This article describes basics steps of installing Anvi'o.
-If you run into any issues, please post a comment down below, or open an <a href="https://github.com/meren/anvio/issues">issue</a>.
+There are multiple ways to install anvi'o.

+This article explains basic steps of installing anvi'o using rather conventional methods.
+You may also be intersted in these posts if you think they would serve you better:

+* [OS X installer for anvi'o]({% post_url anvio/2015-08-20-installation-on-mac %}) (for Maverick and Yosemite).
+* [Docker image for anvi'o]({% post_url anvio/2015-08-22-docker-image-for-anvio %}) (for an instant, and painless installation of anvi'o on a server system).

+**Regardless** of which installation method you'd like to go with, you should take a look at these anvi'o requirements before going any further:

+* [Chrome Web Browser](https://www.google.com/chrome/browser/desktop/).
+Chrome should be not only installed on your system, but unfortunately it should also be the default browser (otherwise everytime interactive interface pops up, you will need to copy-paste the address to a Chrome window).
+Anvi'o does not support any other browser, and __it will not perform optimally__ on others.

+* [DB Browser for SQLite](http://sqlitebrowser.org/).
+Anvi'o uses SQLite to create self-contained databases to store information.
+There are many bindings for many programming languages to access to these database files and explore them, and it is also possible to use `sqlite3` program from the terminal to play witht them.
+DB Browser for SQLite is a very easy-to-install open-source software that does what `sqlite3` is doing with a nice graphical interface.
+I urge you to stick with the terminal as much as possible, but having a GUI option is always a nice thing.

+* [MyRAST](http://blog.theseed.org/servers/).
+This is optional, and it is useful only if you are planning to do metagenomics with a focus on bacteria.
+In that case MyRAST can be quite useful, at least to get a broad idea about what is going on in your data.
+If you type `svr_assign_to_dna_using_figfams` on your terminal and and do not get an error, you have it (press `CTRL+C` to quit).
+You need to know that your annotations with MyRAST will be *OK* for human gut, but you shouldn't expect too much from it if you are working with other environments.

+Please post a comment down below if you have any questions about installation.
+You may want to consider opening an <a href="https://github.com/meren/anvio/issues">issue</a> for more technical problems.

 Here I would like to thank Inés Martínez, Rika Anderson, and Sharon Grim for helping me a lot by volunteering themselves to test the installation.

-{: .notice}
-Are you using Mac OS X?
-Then you really should see this one first: <a href="../../../../2015/08/20/installation-on-mac/">OS X installer for anvi'o</a>

-## Dependencies
+## An overview of anvi'o dependencies

-anvi'o has some dependencies, some of which will be taken care of the installer.
-However, you first need to make sure your system does have all the following software (it is not as scary as it looks, you will be fine):
+You need to make sure your system does have all the following software if you are going to follow the installation instructions on this page (it is not as scary as it looks, you will be fine):

-* [Chrome Web Browser](https://www.google.com/chrome/browser/desktop/).
-Chrome should be not only installed on your system, but unfortunately it should also be the default browser (otherwise everytime interactive interface pops up, you will need to copy-paste the address to a Chrome window). anvi'o does not support any other browser, and __it will not perform optimally__ on others.

 * [Prodigal](http://prodigal.ornl.gov/) (go to your terminal, type `prodigal -v` if you get an error, you need to install it, __if the version number is smaller than 2.6.2__, you need to update it).
 Here is a quick way to install the 2.6.2 version, but feel free to do visit the [latest releases page](https://github.com/hyattpd/prodigal/releases/) and do it yourself (the first line will not work if you don't have wget, but you can get wget installed esily typing `sudo port install wget` if you are using MacPorts system on your Mac computer):